TP-Link VIGI Cameras Ultimate Guide Part 3 - NVR IPCAMERA SECURITY

 TP-Link VIGI Cameras Ultimate Guide Part 3

-TP-Link VIGI Cameras Ultimate Part 3, The VIGI management system is mainly divided into “Standalone Management Mode” and “VMS Centralized Management Mode”.
+TP-Link VIGI Cameras Ultimate Guide Part 3, The VIGI system is mainly divided into “Standalone Management Mode” and “VMS Centralized Management Mode”.
 Standalone Mode connects directly to the devices for management.
 The VMS Centralized Management System consists of a server and an application.
 Devices are connected to the server in a unified manner, and users manage the VMS system through applications.

 This article will show you how to mount your camera to the wall, and how to remove your camera from the camera base.